kathrynsilvaconway/portfolio_ecomm/README.md

-# portfolio_ecomm
+# Literally My Trash

-Literally my Trash is a humorous shopping site that allows users to browse my actual garbage.
+This is a humorous shopping site that allows users to browse my actual garbage.
 Users may create an account, add items to a cart, make a mock purchase, and leave reviews.
-User and registration pages contain regex vailation and display useful eoors for invalid data.
+The shopping cart is built from scratch in Django models.
+User and registration pages contain regex vailation and display useful erors for invalid data.
+Users can manage orders as well as their product reviews.

 Built with: